 Have you ever wondered whether something was a goal or a project?
 The difference between projects and goals is the time frame.
 Projects are the intermediate step between goals and daily actions.
 The process of planning them is the same.
 For the majority of projects and goals, knowing the next step (or the next action in GTD) is sufficient.
 Others may require more planning and evaluation.

-Recently, I have begun using a free online mindmaping website called mindmup to map out my projects.
-Then I make an image of the mindmap and make it the screensaver on my laptop.
-I also add it to Google Drive to access it anywhere.
+Previously, I used a free online mindmaping website called mindmup to map out my projects.
+An image of the mindmap can be made into a background or screensaver on a computer, and can be added to Google Drive to access it anywhere.

-I like yellow legal pads for thinking and planning.
+Yellow legal pads are great for thinking and planning.
 You can simply list the name of the project on the left side, and the next step on the right side.
 These do tend to get a little messy.

 Some projects have what I think of as dependencies.
 These may go on the “waiting for” list in GTD.
 For example, my garage project depends on good weather, and has therefore shifted to the back burner.
 Sometimes we may not be able to proceed until someone else has accomplished something, or we get a reply to an email.
 The key question becomes: “When should I look at this project again?” and then making a reminder entry in your calendar.

 - Recognizing a project that is one of the 20% that require planning beyond the next action.